tonysneed/GK.AspNet5.London.160404/Demos/04b-HelloMvcWithDI/ReadMe.md

     },
     ```

-  - Open a command prompt to create the database
+  - Open a command prompt in the main project directory to create the database

     ```shell
     dnx ef database update -c ProductsDb